-Look for a real estate lawyer early in the buying process so you have someone available to review the Agreement of Purchase and Sale.
+Look for a real estate lawyer early in the buying process so you have someone available to review the Agreement of Purchase and Sale before you sign it.
 Many buyers go with a personal recommendation from a friend or family member when choosing a lawyer.